How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 4. Because of this, the sheets are pushed towards each other by the surroundings due to the relative higher pressure of the surroundings than that of the region B

-Now, to use the above results into an application, we have a shape known as ‘Aerofoil’.
-We can describe this shape by its upper and the lower surface.
-The upper surface has a curvature known as ‘Camber’ and the upper surface has larger length as compared to lower surface which is done purposely.
+Now, to use the above results in an application, we have a shape known as ‘Airfoil’.
+We can describe this shape by its upper and lower surfaces.
+The upper surface has a curvature known as ‘Camber,’ and the upper surface has a larger length as compared to the lower surface, which is done purposely.

 To understand the shape, have a look at the figure below.
 (I will try improving my drawing skills !!)

-1. Consider points A and B. At point A, the streamlines diverge to pass over the aerofoil and then meet up again at point B. Now, we that the flow is streamlined and laminar, the air particles flowing over the upper surface have to keep up with the air particles passing under the lower surface.
+Consider points A and B. At point A, the streamlines diverge to pass over the airfoil and then meet up again at point B. Now, we know that the flow is streamlined and laminar, the air particles flowing over the upper surface have to keep up with the air particles passing under the lower surface.

-2. We already know that the upper surface has greater length as compared to lower one.
-Hence to meet at B at same instant, the velocity of air passing over the upper surface has to be greater since it has to cover more distance in the same time.
+We already know that the upper surface has a greater length than the lower one.
+Hence, to meet at B at the same instant, the velocity of air passing over the upper surface has to be greater since it has to cover more distance in the same time.

 Hence,